thedeadfish59/compiler_design_lab/README.md

 Compiler Design Codes

-ll we need is flex compiler/binaries, in order to do lab tasks, to install flex on Ubuntu, type in terminal:(right click on desktop and click open in terminal and then use this command)
+all we need is flex compiler/binaries, in order to do lab tasks, to install flex on Ubuntu, type in terminal:(right click on desktop and click open in terminal and then use this command)

 sudo apt install flex